-Pamela Elizarraras Acitores (born 1997, Mexico City, Mexico) is a self taught documentary photographer based in New York City.
-She focuses in cultures and traditions as well as the youth climate movement.
+Pamela Elizarraras Acitores (born 1997, Mexico City, Mexico) is a self-taught documentary photographer based in London.
+She primarily focuses on the youth climate movement and climate justice.

-Her passion for creatively bringing new things into existence brought her to pursue a BFA in Product Design in Parsons School of Design, where she began to make illustrations to raise awareness on the climate emergency as well as the ocean plastic pollution crisis.
+Her passion for creatively bringing new things into existence brought her to pursue a BFA in Product Design at Parsons School of Design, where she began to make illustrations to raise awareness on the climate emergency as well as the ocean plastic pollution crisis.

 After graduating from her Masters in Photojournalism with a focus on Mixed Media from London College of Communication, she aspires to make a difference by bringing awareness to global issues, focusing specifically on the cultures that are being threatened by the climate crisis.

 - Vice World News, Let These Stunning Photos of Young Climate Activists in Lockdown Inspire You, 2021

 - Atmos, The Year of Virtual Activism, 2021